Composition series for GKZ-systems: Introduction

 For any $v=(v_1,\ldots,v_N)^{\rm t}\in\Z^N$, define

-For any parameter $\gamma=(\gamma_1,\ldots,\gamma_n)^{\rm t}\in\C^n$, the $A$-hypergeometric system is the $D_A$-module
+For any parameter $\beta=(\beta_1,\ldots,\beta_n)^{\rm t}\in\C^n$, the $A$-hypergeometric system is the $D_A$-module

 In this paper, all schemes are of finite type over $\C$ and most of them are affine.
-So we don't distinguish $D$-modules on an affine scheme or over its coordinate ring.
+So, we don't distinguish between $D$-modules on an affine scheme and those over its coordinate ring.

-The GKZ-system $M_A(\gamma)$ is a holonomic $D$-module.
-A basic problem for $M_A(\gamma)$ is how to find its canonical filtration with semisimple successive quotients.
-Such a filtration was first considered by Baytrev in \cite{B} to study the mixed Hodge structure of affine hypersurfaces in torus, and it was shown by Stienstra in \cite{S} that the aforementioned filtration restricted to the generic fiber of the GKZ-system corresponds to the weight filtration of the relative cohomology group.
-Hence, it is natural to assume that this filtration extended to the whole space has semisimple successive quotients.
-In the slides of conference talk \cite{A2}, A. Adolphson defined a filtration on the GKZ-system $M_A(\gamma)$ and stated that such a filtration has semisimple successive quotients.
+The GKZ-system $M_A(\beta)$ is a holonomic $D_A$-module, by \cite[Theorem 3.9]{A} or Lemma \ref{lao}.
+A basic problem for $M_A(\beta)$ is how to find a canonical filtration with semisimple successive quotients.
+Such a filtration was first considered by Batyrev in \cite{B} to study the mixed Hodge structure of affine hypersurfaces in a torus, and it was shown by Stienstra in \cite{S} that the aforementioned filtration restricted to the generic fiber of the GKZ-system corresponds to the weight filtration of the relative cohomology group.
+Hence, it is natural to hope that this filtration extended to the whole space has semisimple successive quotients.
+In the slides of conference talk \cite{A2}, A. Adolphson defined a filtration on the GKZ-system $M_A(\beta)$ and stated that such a filtration has semisimple successive quotients.
 Unfortunately, the proof seems to have not been published up to now.

-In this paper, we show that under certain conditions, the filtration on $M_A(\gamma)$ considered in \cite{A2} has semisimple successive quotients.
-We also show that such a filtration does not always have semisimple successive quotients without the aforementioned conditions.
-To do this, we only need to study such a filtration on the Fourier transform of $M_A(\gamma)$ by the exactness of the Fourier transform.
+In this paper, we show that under certain conditions, the filtration on $M_A(\beta)$ considered in \cite{A2} has semisimple successive quotients (see Theorem \ref{baaa}).
+In Example \ref{hou}, we also show that such a filtration does not always have semisimple successive quotients without the aforementioned conditions.
+To do this, we only need to study such a filtration on the Fourier transform of $M_A(\beta)$ by the exactness of the Fourier transform (see Definition \ref{che}).
+We also study the filtration on the corresponding perverse sheaf of the Fourier transform of $M_A(\beta)$ under the Riemann-Hilbert correspondence (see Theorem \ref{yaode}).